 - Learn breathing exercises for those tough moments.
 Deep slow breaths.
 Count to 5 or 10.
 Focus on calming yourself down.
 Then tackle the situation.
 Walk away if you have to.
 Rather than getting into an argument.

 - If you are alone this Christmas, look after yourself first.
 There are so many volunteering opportunities that allow you to step away from your own anxieties and disappointment.
 Such as helping at a homeless shelter or elderly care home.
 In the process you will enjoy the time spent helping others.
 And be amazed at the rewards this will bring.

 Stress, anxiety and coping with the issues of loss and relationship problems is real this Christmas.
 So if you need help, please reach out to someone you trust or your GP.
+Who can assist you in handling your anxiety.
 Find an online helpline that can help talk you through the tough moments you might be facing.
 And signpost you to professional help.
 Don’t feel alone.
 There are numerous resources available where you can find hope and deal with your stress.